Andrevitali/g8-2024-website/_pages/what-prompted-us.markdown

 From the late 1990s to the early 2000s, the emergence of successful social networks and review platforms marked the beginning of a new way of communicating, informing, and marketing.

 <br>
 The restaurant industry is also greatly marked by this phenomenon.
-We interviewed food critic Carlo Passera, editor-in-chief of Identità Golose, who in this regard says : “This whole phenomenon of online reviews is part of a larger phenomenon that is what can be called disintermediation.
+We interviewed food critic Carlo Passera, editor-in-chief of Identità Golose, who in this regard says : “The phenomenon of online reviews is part of a larger phenomenon that  can be called disintermediation.
 This phenomenon touches all of contemporary society.
 With e-commerce the intermediary skips the middleman and the customer is directly in contact with the producer.”

 <br>
 In this context, what role do industry experts play?